 William S. ChemalyVisiting Fellow

-William Chemaly brings a practitioner’s perspective with his hands-on involvement in several large-scale data processes in humanitarian and development response operations, including Afghanistan, Burundi, Colombia, DR Congo, Haiti, Serbia and Yemen.
-William is the Representative of the Danish Refugee Council (DRC) in Geneva and has an avid interest in the area of humanitarian policies, the linking of humanitarian and development work, and politics of data in disaster management.
-Prior to his work with DRC, William set up and headed the Joint IDP Profiling Service (JIPS) which negotiated and facilitated the set-up of data processes in several humanitarian operations.
-JIPS has been central to help shaping some of the concepts around profiling in internal displacement contexts worldwide.
-William previously worked as an emergency expert during crises in Lebanon, Uganda and Kenya.
-He earned degrees in Economics, International Relations and Human Rights Law from Saint Joseph University in Lebanon, the University of Malta and the National University of Ireland in Galway.
+William Chemaly brings a practitioner’s perspective with his hands-on work in several humanitarian and development response operations, incl.
+Lebanon, Uganda, Kenya, Afghanistan, Burundi, Colombia, DR Congo, Haiti, Serbia and Yemen.
+William is the OCHA’s Deputy Head of the Regional Office for the Syria Crisis and has an avid interest in the area of humanitarian negotiations, policies, linking of humanitarian and development work, and politics of complex humanitarian emergencies.
+Previously, William served as Representative of the Danish Refugee Council (DRC) in Geneva prior to which he founded the Joint IDP Profiling Service (JIPS) and headed its team for several years (2009-2013).
+Before JIPS years William served in several operations with CARE international, OHCHR, ILO and UNHCR, He earned degrees in Economics, International Relations and Human Rights Law from Saint Joseph University in Lebanon, the University of Malta and the National University of Ireland in Galway.